 How Do I Get There?
 (And Another Tip)

-Bless the Beijing Metro — it makes getting around the city a total breeze.
-Get off at the Olympic Sports Center station (it’s on Subway line 8) if you want to get a picture of the Bird Nest and the Water Cube together.
-Luckily, you can also use the Beijing metro for these famous sites.
+It makes getting around the city a total breeze.
+Get off at the Olympic Sports Center station (it’s on Subway line 8) and exit through exit B1.

-And a head’s up — when I visited, there were only a couple shops open right in the park and we wish we would’ve brought snacks.
-Although I did get the chance to try corn flavored ice cream, so that’s a bucket list adventure I can now say I’ve tried.
+And a head’s up — when I visited, there were only a couple shops open right in the park and we wish we would’ve brought snacks or eaten a full meal before coming to the Olympic Park.
+The small shops only sold add-water-noodles and ice cream.
+I wanted a full meal, but some Cuppa Noodles and corn flavored ice cream did in a pinch.